 Learners will interact with professionals, staff, mentors, and peer members of the academic and healthcare team in a cooperative and considerate manner.
 All professional interactions should be civil, and each person should recognize and facilitate the contributions of others to the community.
 Discrimination and harassment are contradictory to the mission of UIW and will not be tolerated.
-Under no circumstances will the learner exhibit prejudice in word, action, or deed towards a colleague based on race, color, national origin, sex, gender, age, disability, genetic information, gender identity, sexual orientation or other protected status in either employment or the provision of services.
-It is unethical and harmful for a learner to disparage or ridicule others.
-It is also unethical to imply by word, gesture, or deed that a patient has been poorly managed or mistreated by a colleague without tangible evidence.
+UIW complies with all applicable federal and state nondiscrimination laws and does not engage in prohibited discrimination or harassment on the basis of race, color, sex, gender, sexual orientation, citizenship status, ethnicity, national origin, age, marital status, disability, genetic information, gender identity or expression, veteran status, pregnancy, religion or any other characteristics protected by law.